Differentiable Filtering for Learning Hidden Markov Models: Abstract

 \section{Abstract}

 Hidden Markov Models (HMMs) are fundamental for modeling sequential data, yet learning their parameters from observations remains challenging.
-Classical methods like the Baum-Welch (EM) algorithm are computationally intensive and prone to local optima, while modern spectral algorithms offer provable guarantees but may produce probability outputs outside valid ranges.
-This work introduces Belief Net, a novel framework that learns HMM parameters through gradient-based optimization by formulating the HMM's forward filter as a structured neural network.
-Unlike black-box Transformer models, Belief Net's learnable weights are explicitly the logits of the initial distribution, transition matrix, and emission matrix, ensuring full interpretability.
-The model processes observation sequences using a decoder-only architecture and is trained end-to-end with standard autoregressive next-observation prediction loss.
-On synthetic HMM data, Belief Net achieves superior convergence speed compared to Baum-Welch, successfully recovering parameters in both undercomplete and overcomplete settings where spectral methods fail.
-Comparisons with Transformer-based models are also presented on real-world language data.
+Classical methods like the Baum-Welch algorithm are computationally intensive and prone to local optima, while modern spectral algorithms offer provable guarantees but may produce probability outputs outside valid ranges.
+This work introduces Belief Net, a differentiable filtering framework that learns HMM parameters by formulating the forward filter as a structured neural network and optimizing it with stochastic gradient descent.
+This architecture recursively updates the belief state, which represents the posterior probability distribution over hidden states based on the observation history.
+Unlike black-box transformer models, Belief Net's learnable weights are explicitly the logits of the initial distribution, transition matrix, and emission matrix, ensuring full interpretability.
+The model processes observation sequences using a decoder-only (causal) architecture and is trained end-to-end with standard autoregressive next-observation prediction loss.
+On synthetic HMM data, Belief Net achieves faster convergence than Baum-Welch while successfully recovering parameters in both undercomplete and overcomplete settings, whereas spectral methods prove ineffective in the latter.
+Comparisons with transformer-based models are also presented on real-world language data.